 The rapid development of biotechnology has made microarray technology an important tool in life science research.
-CapitalBio's microarray scanners have become a leader in this field due to its excellent performance and wide range of applications.
+CapitalBiotech's microarray scanners have become a leader in this field due to their excellent performance and wide range of applications.

 Technology Overview

-CapitalBio's microarray scanner is a compact, high-performance system that is an advanced experimental device based on the principle of fluorescence imaging.
-It excites fluorescein markers in the sample by irradiating them with a laser or LED light and uses an optical imaging system to record, calculate, and process the fluorescence intensity at each sample location.
-This technology is capable of measuring the expression levels of thousands to millions of genes, proteins, or other biomolecules simultaneously, providing researchers with a high-throughput, high-sensitivity means of analysis.
+CapitalBiotech's microarray scanner is a compact, high-performance system-an advanced experimental device based on the principle of fluorescence imaging.
+It excites fluorescein markers in the sample by irradiating them with laser or LED light and uses an optical imaging system to record, calculate, and process the fluorescence intensity at each sample location.
+This technology can measure the expression levels of thousands to millions of genes, proteins, or other biomolecules simultaneously, providing researchers with a high-throughput, high-sensitivity means of analysis.

 Product Features